Cosby5/All-My-Stars/README.md

 ## TypeScript

+- [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, execute as a script, deploy as an app, and version with git.
 - [jitsi/jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
 - [owncast/owncast](https://github.com/owncast/owncast) - Take control over your live stream video by running it yourself.
 Streaming + chat out of the box.
 - [Max98/project_nodeSnap](https://github.com/Max98/project_nodeSnap) - Rigs of rods / BeamNG truck file editor